 Sometime after 1910, Carter and Daisy (and perhaps the rest of the family) moved to Gastonia, North Carolina, one of the major centers of the textile industry at that time.
 The city is about 45 miles due north of Chester.
 On June 18, 1915, Carter died in Gastonia, of pneumonia.

 Only 10 months later (April 14, 1916), Daisy died of “purple fever,” which was a common name for spinal meningitis.
 The death certificate listed “neglect” as a contributing cause.
 At that time, Daisy was married, her last name being Burton, but her husband was not listed on the death certificate.
 Both she and her father are buried at Hollywood Cemetery in Gastonia.

 Except for the oldest son, Elzie, I was unable to find further records of any of the children.
 Perhaps they were farmed out to relatives, given that both parents died young, but they nevertheless do not appear in anyone’s household in either the 1920 or the 1930 census.
 And because many of the daughters would have married, they would have had different last names.
 I could not find anyone named Burton (or Barton) in the 1920 Gastonia census who could have been Daisy’s husband.

 After a few weeks of research, I found the marriage record for one of Elzie’s children.
 That led me to a third-generation descendant who has posted some of the family history on the Web, but nothing more about Carter Estes and his family.
-I sent her the photo, but she had never heard of Daisy and was not interested.
+I sent her the photo, but she had never heard of Daisy.